VeeeneX/kubernetes-operators-in-python/README.md

     --dry-run=client \
     --output=yaml \
     --from-file=numbers=secret.txt > app/manifests/secret.yaml

 kubectl apply -n development -f app/manifests/secret.yaml
 ```

 3. Write a deployment*

+This yaml defines application deployment in kubernetes, it's similar to `service` in `docker-compose.yaml`.
 > \* Not really, just change add reference to secret, that application is using.

-- Check the app for usage of secret
-- Create deployment
+- Create deployment using command below
-- Reference secret
+- Reference a secret, don't forget to check where secret is used

 ```shell
 kubectl create deployment application \